scauligi/refried/docs/budgeting.md

 No need to do anything special!

 To (re)budget between Expense accounts, simply create a new transaction transferring money between Income/Expense accounts.
-Due to the nature of double-entry bookkeeping, note that the signs will be the opposite of what you might expect!
+Due to the nature of double-entry bookkeeping, the signs will be the opposite of what you might expect!

 For example, suppose you have $3000 in unbudgeted income and you want to fill out your budget for the upcoming month: